usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 stored in a dedicated area or areas clearly identified as being archived.
-The archived web content exception allows public entities to retain historic web content, while utilizing their resources to make accessible the most widely and consistently used content that people need to access public services or to participate in civic life The Department anticipates that public entities may retain various types of web content consistent with the exception for archived web content.
+The archived web content exception allows public entities to retain historic web content, while utilizing their resources to make accessible the most widely and consistently used content that people need to access public services or to participate in civic life.

+The Department anticipates that public entities may retain various types of web content consistent with the exception for archived web content.
 For example, a town might create a web page for its annual parade.
 In addition to providing current information